Cost of Living in Uruguay

 We asked people how much they someone comfortably live on in Uruguay, they wrote:

 "The cost of living in Uruguay is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in many other countries.
 Eating out at restaurants is also relatively inexpensive, and the cost of entertainment is also quite reasonable.
-Overall, Uruguay is a great place to live if you are looking for an affordable lifestyle," said one expat in Uruguay.
+Overall, Uruguay is a great place to live if you are looking for an affordable lifestyle," explained one expat living in Uruguay.

 Will I save money living in Uruguay?